 Roxana Atkinson, a Registered Dietitian, is the Director of Community Impact for United Way of Central New Brunswick.
 Roxana is a Co-Founder of Farm to Cafeteria Canada, was the provincial Farm to School Coordinator in NB, and centered her Master’s research on supporting Farm to Cafeteria activities and assessing the impacts of these programs across Canada.
 Roxana encouraged leadership in the advancement of food security in NB as the first provincial Managing Director for the New Brunswick Food Security Action Network, to which she still remains an active member of, serving on their Advisory and Operations Committees.
 Roxana is most passionate about school food and wants to see that every child, parent, and teacher can easily enjoy healthy, delicious, local, and vibrant foods.

 Joanne Bays is a population health nutritionist, a community capacity builder, and a motivational speaker with expertise in child nutrition, school food, and sustainable regional food systems.
 Joanne holds a Bachelor of Science in Dietetics from the University of British Columbia as well as a Masters of Science degree in Community Health from the University of Northern British Columbia.
-As the national director of F2CC, Joanne provides leadership and strategic direction to advance momentum to bring more healthy and sustainably produced foods into all of Canada’s public institutions.
-During her nine year tenure in this position, Joanne has led the implementation and evaluation of several national Farm to School projects and programs in partnership with multiple government and private agencies including: J. W. McConnell Foundation, Heart and Stroke Foundation of Canada, Whole Kids Foundation, the Canadian Partnership Against Cancer, the Public Health Agency of Canada, the Canadian Institutes of Health Research, and The Social Sciences and Humanities Research Council of Canada.
+As Director Emeritus, and a Leadership Council member, Joanne acts as an advisor and historian guiding the strategic direction of Farm to Cafeteria Canada in order to advance its vision and mission.
+During her nine year tenure as the National Director of F2CC, Joanne led the implementation and evaluation of several national farm to school projects and programs in partnership with multiple government and private agencies including: J. W. McConnell Foundation, Heart and Stroke Foundation of Canada, Whole Kids Foundation, the Canadian Partnership Against Cancer, the Public Health Agency of Canada, the Canadian Institutes of Health Research, and The Social Sciences and Humanities Research Council of Canada.
 Joanne co-founded BC Healthy Communities, and is currently an advisory committee member for the Canadian Agri Food Policy Institute.
 She resides with her husband and family in Victoria, British Columbia.